naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Migrating from the "V2" Skill
 ################
-The Node-RED nodes for the original Alexa Smart Home Skill API "v2" and this "v3" service can co-exist, but your existing flows will need to be modified if you want them to use the v3 bridge.
+The Node-RED nodes for the original `Alexa Smart Home Skill API "v2" <https://alexa-node-red.bm.hardill.me.uk/>`_ and this Smart home API "v3" service can co-exist, but your existing flows will need to be modified if you want them to use the "v3" bridge/ devices.

 You are able to test new flows, using the v3 skill nodes alongside the v2 skill, prior to moving your devices.